SFGLab/Polymer_model_benchmark/README.md

 ## Repository structure

-1. We provide information about running software in the [run_sims/](https://github.com/SFGLab/Polymer_model_benchmark/tree/main/run_sims) folder.
+1. We provide information about running the chosen software for chromatin structure modeling in the [run_sims/](https://github.com/SFGLab/Polymer_model_benchmark/tree/main/run_sims) folder.
 2. We put the scripts for model comparison in the [analysis/](https://github.com/SFGLab/Polymer_model_benchmark/tree/main/analysis) folder.
 Inside we provide the Jupyter Notebooks that constitue the workflow:

 - [make_dist_mats.ipynb](https://github.com/SFGLab/Polymer_model_benchmark/blob/main/analysis/make_dist_mats.ipynb): to generate distance matrices from output models of chromatin structure (in the XYZ, PDB or CIF format)